Monsters

 It was a hot spring evening in Hollywood.

-I had just settled down to watch the Maher when a call interrupted my weekly dose of reality.
+I had just settled down to watch The Maher when a call interrupted my weekly dose of reality.

 It was a dame.

-It's all ways a dame.
+It's always a dame.

 I know just what she needed.